elucian/bee/syntax/overview.md

 **identifiers...**

-* native type_name start with lowercase letter follow by a number representing length in bytes;
+* native type name start with lowercase letter follow by a number representing bit length;
-* primitive reference type_name consist of a single capital letter or Unicode symbol
+* primitive reference type name consist of a single capital letter;
-* composite reference type_name can start with small letter but second is capital letter.
+* composite reference type name can start with a small letter but second must be capital letter;
+* some composite type names can be Unicode. for geometric types we have used Unicode shapes.

 **examples:**
 ```